git/git.github.io/rev_news/drafts/edition-65.md

   Gábor listed a lot of very interesting benefits from his work, but also a lot of drawbacks that would prevent it from being merged as is.
-Many reviewers like Stolee, Taylor Blau, Johannes Schindelin and Junio Hamano, were disapointed that Gábor was not trying to contribute to the current implementation.
+Many reviewers like Stolee, Taylor Blau, Johannes Schindelin and Junio Hamano, were disappointed that Gábor was not trying to contribute to the current implementation.
 It appeared though that a number of Gábor's 34 patches and ideas could be applied on top of the current implementation.